 In a cruel twist of fate, the act of charging your phone's battery causes it to heat up, and topping it off to 100% charge contributes to reduced capacity over time.
 To be more specific, ResearchGate found that charging a battery to only 85% yielded a longer lifespan than charging to the full 100%.
 This is not even getting into the whole Note7 exploding battery fiasco — which, by the way, Samsung once tried to remedy by issuing an update that limited the phone's battery to 60 percent.

 Knowing that charging to a full 100% isn't the best practice for long-term battery health, developer harsha1397 created a root app that lets you choose your own charging limit.
+The XDA Portal team was first to spot this innovative app, but I'll go over how it works in layman's terms below.
 It's not compatible with every device, but if it works for yours, you can simply set a percentage, then your phone will automatically stop charging once it hits that threshold.

 First up, you'll need to make sure this app will work with your particular device.
 To do that, start by plugging your phone into a charger.
 From there, open your favorite root file browser, then navigate to the /sys/class/power_supply/battery folder.
 Next, open the charging_enabled file with a text editor, delete the number 1, and then replace it with the number 0.
 When you're done there, save the file.